Bantayan Island

 The island area is 108.77 km2.
-The island is mostly covered with coconut palms; the elevation is mostly below 10 m, with only one taller hill, at 26 m, in barangay Atop-atop.
+The island is mostly covered with coconut trees; the elevation is mostly below 10 m, with only one taller hill, at 26 m, in barangay Atop-atop.

 Geography

 Island group

 Bantayan is the main and largest island of the Bantayan island group that lies close to the geographical center of the Philippine archipelago.

 The island group includes numerous smaller islands (some uninhabited or uninhabitable), mostly around the southwest corner of the island.
 About 20 of these islets stretch for about 8 km southwest from Bantayan municipality port area, with some nearer ones being accessible on foot from the main island at low tide.
 The islands are beside the busy shipping lanes for ships and ferries coming from Mindanao or Cebu City on their way to Manila.
 The islands are all small and green and low, virtually indistinguishable one from another.

 Some of the more notable are: